OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-25.md

 ## Matthew 25:38

-When did we see you a stranger and invite you in, or lacking clothes and provide for you?
+When did we see you a stranger and welcome you, or lacking clothes and provide for you?

 ## Matthew 25:39

-When did we see you sick or in prison and visit you?’
+When did we see you unwell or in prison and visit you?’

 ## Matthew 25:40